rcdriscoll/twigs/README.md

-# Trailside Blog
+# Targy Twigs Blog

-A blog site built with Astro and styled after 1970s national park posters.
+A blog site built with Astro for targy twigs

 ## Features